brettz9/webappfind/README.md

 1. AsYouWish sites ask for permission, and once approved, then can immediately do their work.
 WebAppFind currently allows sites to ask for permission to register themselves as handlers, but their work will only become relevant when the user opens a file via WebAppFind.
 2. AsYouWish allows for a vast number of possible privileges (though subject to user approval) including potentially arbitrary file reading and writing (as with Firefox extensions), while WebAppFind is limited to file reading and writing (though it may expand to certain other circumscribed, user-initated file-related activities in the future) and only for those files so opened as opened by the user.

-# Implementation notes

-A direct visit to the protocol should provide no side effects.
-However, it is possible that a malicious handler opened by the user in "edit" mode could provide immediate side effects by saving back data to overwrite the supplied file.
-This might be mitigated by a configurable option to require the user's consent upon each save and/or to inform the user of the proposed diffs before saving.
-But again this will only be possible upon user initiation, and a site will only be usable as a handler if the filetypes.json packaged with the data file designates it as a default handler for the data file (and the user maintains the preference to use this information) or if they have previously approved a protocol site for the given type.

 # Higher priority todos planned

 1. Create tests with using registerProtocolHandler (also for JS/JSON/mytype)